ramma-stack/Weather-vue/README.md

    - Sign up for API keys from [OpenWeatherMap](https://openweathermap.org/), [Mapbox](https://www.mapbox.com/), and [IPGeolocation](https://ipgeolocation.io/).
    - Add your API keys to the respective configuration files.

-4. Start the development server: `npm run serve`
+4. Start the development server: `npm run dev`

-5. Open your browser and navigate to `http://localhost:8080` to see WeatherWorld in action!
+5. Open your browser and navigate to `http://localhost:5173` to see WeatherWorld in action!

 ## Feedback